Human Development Index (HDI)

 Life Expectancy at Birth is the average number of years that a newborn is expected to live if current mortality rates continue to apply.
 The data values covered within each year's index pertain to the observations in the previous year.

-- The lifespan of a child in India has improved by only 1.9 years since 2012 and is yet below the world average of 72 years in 2022
+- The lifespan of a child in India has improved by 5.6 years between 2013 and 2023 but remains below the world average of 73.4 years in 2023

 TO READ THE FULL ARTICLE